nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 ```

 We can start with a simple pie chart, showing us expenses distribution by type.
-First observation is that pie chart does not like much negative values, so we first need to take absolute value of debit column:
+The first observation is that the pie chart does not like negative values, so we first need to take the absolute value of the debit column:
 ```python
 selected_year ['expense'] = abs(transactions['Debit'])
 ```